swiftlang/swift-evolution/proposals/nnnn-binaryinteger-iseven-isodd-ismultiple.md

 **Performance:** It's _possible_ that `isMultiple` could be implemented in a more performant way than `% divisor == 0` for more complex types, such as a BigInteger/BigNum type.

-The addition of `isEven` and `isOdd` likely won’t have a major positive impact on performance but it should not introduce any additional overhead thanks to `@inlineable`.
+The addition of `isEven` and `isOdd` likely won’t have a major positive impact on performance but it should not introduce any additional overhead thanks to `@_transparent`.

 ## Proposed solution